nasa/Common-Metadata-Repository/es-spatial-plugin/README.md

 9) Note that you don't need the kibana section - as it just creates more junk in the logs to have to look at, so it is commented out.
    I included here so that others may see how to bring up both if they need it sometime in the future.

-10) Open up another termial window to the same directory.
-In this new termainal and in the same directory where docker-compose.yml exists run the command: docker compose up
+10) Open up another terminal window to the same directory.
+In this new terminal and in the same directory where docker-compose.yml exists run the command: docker compose up

    This will load up the elastic search 8.15.5 image from the web and store it in your docker image.
-Then will will start up elastic search 8.15.5.
+Then will start up elastic search 8.15.5.
    It will also create a new directory called esdata in your directory.
 This is where elastic search will store its data so that the data is retained after elastic search is stopped and restarted.
 This window will also print the elastic search logs.